 On some informal occasions, men may wear smart casual or business casual attire.
 Wearing casual trousers with a long-sleeved shirt, leather or casual shoes (except for sports shoes), and a jacket or coat is acceptable.
-Ties are normally not worn on such occasions.
+Ties are normally not worn on such occasions (see figure 43).